openhab/openhab-addons/bundles/org.openhab.binding.carnet/README.md

 ## Discovery

 The binding supports automated discovery of vehicles.
-For now only Audi is supported, other brand might follo w in the future, because the API has a big overlap between various brands.
+For now only Audi is supported, other brand might follow in the future, because the API has a big overlap between various brands.
 The CarNet Account Thing has to be added manually giving the neccesary credentials.
 Once the account is online the binding can query all registered vehicles and creates a vehicle thing for each of them.